Skip to main content

 Keyrings and everyday carry items.

-Keyrings are a natural choice for real estate promotions, but they work best when designed for everyday use.
-People carry well-made keyrings all the time, whether on house keys, car keys, or spare sets.
-This makes them one of the most frequent brand touchpoints.
+Keyrings work best when designed for everyday use.
+People carry well-made keyrings with house or car keys, making them frequent brand touchpoints.

 Round key tag, perfect for real estate welcome packs, with Name, logo, and www.carlile.com.au.